Johanna Melzer: Early life

+World War II

+Early resistance: 1933-1934

-By March 1933 she had returned to the Dortmund area.
-In January 1933 the political backdrop was transformed when the Nazi Party took power and converted Germany into a one-party dictatorship.
+By March 1933, Melzer had returned to the Dortmund area.
+In January 1933, the Nazi Party took power and converted Weimar Germany into a one-party dictatorship.
 Political activity - except in support of the Nazi Party - became illegal.
-At the end of February the Reichstag fire was instantly blamed on the Communists, and in March 1933 Communists began to be arrested.
-From March 1933 Melzer was working illegally as a "party instructor" in the Dortmund area and in July 1933 she was arrested.
+At the end of February the Reichstag fire was blamed on the Communists, and in March 1933 Communists began to be arrested.
+From March 1933, Melzer was working illegally as a "party instructor" in the Dortmund area and in July 1933 she was arrested.
 She was placed in the Moringen concentration camp where she remained till December 1933.

-Soon after the Nazi take-over Melzer arranged that the "Oblies" dress shop in Dortmund, where she was a customer, would become a focal point for resistance activists.
-Various Communist Party newspapers were distributed from there, such as "The Red Flag" ("Die Rote Fahne") and "The International" as well as a publication that hid its identity behind the camouflaging name "Rolleiflex".
-Because of intelligence received from the Gestapo in Berlin. local police were already aware of this arrangement by the end of 1933, and of the significance of the phrase "I've come from the Lyon boutique" ("Ich komme vom Modehaus Lyon") which resistance fighters used to identify themselves.
+Soon after the Nazi Party and Adolf Hitler came to power, Melzer arranged for the "Oblies" dress shop in Dortmund, where she was a customer, to become a focal point for resistance activists.
+Various Communist Party newspapers were distributed from there, such as The Red Flag ("Die Rote Fahne") and The International, as well as a publication that hid its identity behind the camouflaging name "Rolleiflex".
+Because of intelligence received from the Gestapo in Berlin, local police were aware of this arrangement by the end of 1933, and of the significance of the phrase "I've come from the Lyon boutique" ("Ich komme vom Modehaus Lyon") which resistance fighters used to identify themselves.
 Along with her activities in Dortmund, Johanna Metzler worked illegally as a "party instructor" in Bielefeld, Osnabrück and Hagen, in and beyond the eastern part of the Ruhr industrial conurbation.